Causal Multi-Task Demand Learning: Implementation Details for Retail Experiments

 \subsection{Exposure-weighted supervision}

-We explain exposure-weighted supervision for the Exposure-Sequence Task; the implementation for the Static-Top3 task is similar.
+We explain exposure-weighted supervision we use for the task.
 As discussed in the main text, each outcome $D_{ik}$ is an average over $e_{ik}$ days and is therefore heteroskedastic, with longer exposures yielding lower-variance averages.
 We incorporate this by minimizing a weighted MSE in which each supervised query exposure is weighted in proportion to its exposure length, with weights normalized within-product.

 Let $\mathcal{Q}_i=\{1,2\}$ denote the set of query indices used in the training loss for product $i$.
 For each product in a minibatch, we define normalized weights

 and the per-product loss

 The overall training objective is the minibatch average of $\mathcal{L}_i$.
 The same weighted MSE is used on the validation set for early stopping under an identical criterion across methods.